aloxe/huwindty/src/pages/documentation/navigation.md

   </ul>
 ```

-The link to the home page which has fewer chucks of url is hard coded at the beginning of the navigation.
-This allows you to shape the link to home the way you want, with the word home, another name or even directly by adding your website's logo.
+The link to the home page, which has fewer chunks of URL, is hard-coded at the beginning of the navigation.
+This allows you to shape the link to home the way you want, with the word "home", another word, or even directly by adding your website's logo.

 ```html
     <li class="relative group">